-Beneficiaries are to seek the guidance of the Measures and Support Division prior to embarking on publicity and visibility actions.
+Beneficiaries are to seek the guidance of the IB prior to embarking on publicity and visibility actions.
 Failure to fully comply with the visibility and publicity requirements will result in financial corrections and loss of funds.
-The beneficiary is responsible to keep evidence of compliance such as copies of printed documentation, photographic evidence of participation at fairs, and of commemorative plaques and posters affixed throughout the implementation of the project.
+The beneficiary is responsible to keep evidence of compliance such as copies of printed documentation, photographic evidence of participation at fairs, and of any commemorative publicity and posters affixed throughout the implementation of the project.